whipowill/d2r-mod-reformed/README.md

 - **Infinite Ammo** - quivers and throwing weapons replenish quantity
 - **Splash Damage** - all melee weapons have splash damage (set at 50%)
 - **Countess Counts** - always drops 3 runes, and can drop higher than before
-- **Rune Drops** - high runes are much less punishing to find
+- **Rune Drops** - high runes are less punishing to find
 - **Druid Fixes** - shapeshift lasts longer, vines and spirits never die
-- **Merc Auras** - Blessed Aim in Act 1, Meditation in Act 3, and Might in Act 4
+- **Merc Auras** - Blessed Aim in Act 1, Meditation in Act 3, and Might in Act 5
 - **Simple Upgrades** - 3x gem to upgrade gem, 2x rune to upgrade rune
 - **Easy Respec** - cube a key to get a Token of Absolution
 - **Stackable Gems** - cube a gem to convert to stackable form